wtsi-hgi/python-hgijson/README.md

 3. Use created encoder class with Python's in-built `json.dumps` via the `cls` parameter.
 Similar with decoder.

-A mapping can be written that allows complex classes, such as that below, to be mapped to and from any JSON
+### Defining Encoders/Decoders
-representation:
+Encoders and decoders are generated based on a defined JSON <-> Model mapping.
+A mapping can be written that allows complex classes, such as that below, to be mapped to and from any JSON representation:
 ```python
 class CustomClass(SupportFor, MultipleInheritance):
     self __init__(self, support_for_constructor_parameters):